 Also, an agent will do more than go over a purchase agreement.
-When you work with a Clever Partner Agent, they will guide you and your friend through the entire process for a significantly discounted commission rate — a flat fee of $3,000, or just 1% commission if your home is more than $350,000 (which isn't due until closing).
+When you work with a Clever Partner Agent, they will guide you and your friend through the entire process for a significantly discounted commission rate — a flat fee of $3,000, or just 1.5% commission (which isn't due until closing).

 Selling Below Market Value